Rhine–Main–Danube Canal: Impact on ecology

 The construction of canals involves ecological dangers.
-The Main-Danube Canal makes it possible for animals to spread from Western to Eastern Europe and in the opposite direction.
-These so-called invasive species often cause difficulties in the ecosystem of their new home: competition with the species already living there, lack of predators, etc. However, there is also the possibility that they will fit into the existing ecosystem and their introduction lead to an enrichment of the resident wildlife.
+The Main-Danube Canal makes it possible for aquatic animals to spread from Western to Eastern Europe and vice versa.
+Invasive species often cause adverse impacts in the ecosystem of new habitats: competition with native species, lack of natural predators, introduction of diseases and parasites, etc. However, there is also the possibility that they will naturalize into the new ecosystem and their introduction lead to an enrichment of the resident wildlife.

-In order to maintain navigable water levels for the waterway in the Main, Regnitz, and Rednitz valleys, water must be diverted via the Altmühlüberleiter canal & tunnel from the upper Altmühl to the Brombachsee reservoirs, across the European Watershed between the drainage basins of the Danube and Rhine.
+In order to maintain navigable water levels for the waterway in the Main, Regnitz and Rednitz valleys, water must be diverted via the Altmühlüberleiter canal & tunnel from the upper Altmühl to the Brombachsee reservoirs, across the European Watershed between the drainage basins of the Danube and Rhine.

-On the other hand, the canal carries traffic that would otherwise require 250,000 truck trips annually, or as an alternative, 3,000 freight trains on the Deutsche Bahn rail network.
+On the other hand, the canal carries cargo traffic that would otherwise require 250,000 truck trips annually, or as an alternative, 3,000 freight trains on the Deutsche Bahn rail network.

 Invasive animal species, east to west

-So far about 20 species of invertebrate animals and a number of fish have spread from the Danube to the Main, and on to the Rhine and Lake Constance.
+So far about 20 species of invertebrates and a number of fish have spread from the Danube to the Main, and on to the Rhine and Lake Constance.
 The following list shows some examples: